 - Place the lightly frosted cake in the freezer for 10 minutes so the frosting hardens up a bit before frosting the next layer.

-- Remove cake from freezer and apply the second layer of frosting.
+- Remove the cake from the freezer and apply the second thicker layer of frosting.
 Spread this layer as smoothly as you can using the cake scraper.

 - Take about 1½-2 cups of frosting and place it in an icing bag with a Wilton 1M tip.
 Frost swirls around the top of the cake.